lucasjellema/katacoda-scenarios/functions-on-oci/step2.md

 Verify that a Docker Container Image has been built for Fn Function Hello:

 `docker images | grep hello`{{execute}}

+Optionally, check in the OCI Console if the Container Image has been pushed to the OCI Container Registry: https://console.us-ashburn-1.oraclecloud.com/containers/registry.

 Check the list of functions in the application
 `fn list f "lab${LAB_ID}"`{{execute}}